wmjordan/Codist/README.md

 * **Quick Info size**

-  From version 7.5 on, it is possible to limit the size of the Quick Info popup, so the window won't cover your whole screen.
+  This option limits the size of the Quick Info popup, so the window won't cover your whole screen.

   By default, _Codist_ does not apply size limitations.
 You must manually set the _Max width_ and _Max height_ here.
 If the contents exceed the width, they are wrapped, and scrollbars will appear when necessary, as the screenshot below demonstrates.